Dakostu/Straftguessr/README.md

-This is the source code for STRAFTGUESSR, a GeoGuessr-like game where you have to guess the map of the FPS [STRAFTAT](https://store.steampowered.com/app/2386720/STRAFTAT/) based on a screenshot.
+This is the source code for STRAFTGUESSR, a GeoGuessr/Wordle-like game where you have to guess the map of the FPS [STRAFTAT](https://store.steampowered.com/app/2386720/STRAFTAT/) based on a screenshot.

 **Play it here: https://straftguessr.vercel.app/**